CSbyGB/pentips/windows/powershell-cmd.md

 - `arp -a`
 - `route print`
 - `netstat -ano` list active connections
+  - `-a`: Displays all active connections and listening ports on the target system.
+  - `-n`: Prevents name resolution.
+IP Addresses and ports are displayed with numbers instead of attempting to resolves names using DNS.
+  - `-o`: Displays the process ID using each listed connection.
+  - Any port listed as “LISTENING” that was not discovered with the external port scan can present a potential local service.
+This is when we might need to use port forwarding to investigate the service.

 ### Hunting passwords

-- `findstr /si password *.txt` will search for the string "password" in txt files
+- `findstr /si password *.txt` will search for the string "password" in txt files `/si` means it searches in the current directory and all subdirectories (s) and ignore the case (i).
 - `findstr /si password *.txt *.ini *.config *.sql` same but also in ini, sql and config files

 ### AV Enumeration